-The Intermediate, Mixed Leagues, Teams will receive bonus head as follows; Fastest time of the day, per time slot will receive an bonus 5 head, second fastest 4 head, third fastest 3 head, forth fastest 2 head, fifth fastest 1 head.
+The handicap for Intermediate, Mixed & Open Leagues.
+Teams will receive bonus head as follows; Fastest time of the day, per time slot will receive an bonus 5 head, second fastest 4 head, third fastest 3 head, forth fastest 2 head, fifth fastest 1 head.
 These bonus head will be added to the teams total head count for that day.
 So the max head count for a team per date is 115 vs 100.

 1. Five (5) person teams – two (2) person sort.
 Every team will ride ten (10) times and every rider will ride four (4) times; with all combinations within the team.
 All teams need to consist of 5 riders total, we will no longer accept 4 person teams.

 2. Rudeness will not be tolerated, either to ranch personnel or to livestock (aka “ROUGHING”).

 4. Cattle will be numbered 0 - 9.